 Natural and inspiring photos from weddings at Grittleton House

-We have photographed weddings at Grittleton House in all seasons.
+I have photographed weddings at Grittleton House in all seasons.
 Lucy and Dan had a winter wedding.
 It was a glorious but bitterly cold, February day.
 They were married in the library which is a gift for wedding photographers as it has such dramatic lighting.
 Mark & Emma were also wed in the library in the summer on another beautiful day.
 Ceri and Debs were married at Great Somerford Church and had their wedding reception at Grittleton.
 Michael and Jo had their fabulous family orientated wedding in the spring.

-There’s plenty of accommodation – Lucy and her bridesmaids stayed at the stables as did Mark and the groomsmen along with some of the guests.
+Lucy and her bridesmaids stayed at the stables as did Mark and the groomsmen along with some of the guests.
 Emma and Jo got ready over the road at the Neeld Arms before heading over for the ceremony.
 Being an exclusive use venue means that there is just you and your guests with plenty of room indoors and beautiful gardens to explore outside.